What journalists and their kin need to know about SITG

 Related: Update on violent attacks on Cebu journalists in the 2022 List (Category: Killing Journalists), including an entry about Rico Osmena, one of three victims who survived.
 One of the three, Rey Cortes, was killed in the second assault.

 AN SITG or Special Task Force Investigation Group was formed by the police to investigate the Dec.
-16, 202i attempt to kill Rico Osmena, a DYLA radio block-timer and stringer for the Manila-based “Daily Tribune”.
+16, 2021, attempt to kill Rico Osmeña, a DYLA radio block-timer and stringer for the Manila-based “Daily Tribune”.

 Osmena survived the attack but still had to recover fully from two .45 caliber gunshot wounds.

-The Rico Mirasol Osmena SITG was set up not right after the day two gunmen shot him while he was riding in a Beep minibus for home after his radio broadcast.
+The Rico Mirasol Osmeña SITG was set up not right after the day two gunmen shot him while he was riding in a Beep minibus for home after his radio broadcast.
 The SITG was formally activated only on Feb.
-3, 2022 or 49 days after the shooting.
+3, 2022, or 49 days after the shooting.
 And on or about Aug.
-3, 2022, or six months after creation, the SITG was disbanded and the “cold case” turned over to the PNP unit CIDG or Crime Investigation and Detection Group.
+3, 2022, or six months after creation, the SITG was disbanded and the “cold case” was turned over to the PNP unit CIDG or Crime Investigation and Detection Group.

 What crimes are handled by an SITG?
-Who forms it, what it does and allied questions the journalist need to know.
-They’re information related to the safety of journalists and what the government does when that is compromised.
+Who forms it, what it does and allied questions the journalist needs to know.
+It’s information related to the safety of journalists and what the government does when that is compromised.
 Relatives of a media worker killed, wounded or otherwise assaulted would want to learn how police investigate the crime.

 Here are some basics about the SITG:

 Who’re covered.
-Under the PNP’s standard operation procedure #2012-003 of Nov.
+Under the PNP’s standard operating procedure #2012-003 of Nov.
 12, 2012, the policy is that an SITG shall be “immediately organized” whenever a “sensational or heinous crime transpires.”

 Media practitioners are included in the list of persons for whom, as victims of violence, an SITG may be formed.
 Listed in the district, province or city level are vice governors, provincial board members, mayors, vice mayors and city/municipal councilors, barangay captains and councilors, judges, prosecutors and IBP lawyers, militants, media practitioners and foreign nationals.

 Advantage of an SITG.
 The SITG is responsible for “properly managing” the case to “ensure its resolution by applying the best investigative techniques/practices” and “utilizing all available resources.”
-The managers for the district level include a supervisor, a commander, a spokesman and among the members: an intelligence officer, crime lab chief, an inter-agency coordinato/case record officer, investigator and evidence custodian and the police chief.
+The managers for the district level include a supervisor, a commander, a spokesman, and among the members: an intelligence officer, a crime lab chief, an inter-agency coordinator/case record officer, an investigator and evidence custodian, and the police chief.

-All top officers, with their respective experiences and skill – supported by various teams on investigation, technical, evidence, administration, logistics, legal and public relations – are tasked to solve the crime.
+All top officers, with their respective experiences and skills – supported by various teams on investigation, technical, evidence, administration, logistics, legal and public relations – are tasked to solve the crime.

 60-day period.
-The SITG is deactivated once the case is solved or, if after 60 days it has remained unsolved.
-Its operation may be extended but for for not more than one month.
+The SITG is deactivated once the case is solved or, if after 60 days, it has remained unsolved.
+Its operation may be extended, but for not more than one month.
 Once the crime becomes a “cold case,” the CIDG takes over the investigation.

 <<< Related posts